 Oregon English Language Learner Report

-English Language Learner Report is an annual publication required by law (ORS 327.016), which reports on financial information for English language learner programs, the objectives and needs of students eligible for and enrolled in an English language learner program, as well as provides information on the demographics of students in English language learner programs in each school district.
+The English Language Learner Report is an annual publication required by law (ORS 327.016), which reports on financial information for English language learner programs, the objectives and needs of students eligible for and enrolled in an English language learner program, as well as provides information on the demographics of students in English language learner programs in each school district.
 In addition, this report provides a tool that makes data on English language learners accessible to researchers, media, students, and parents.
-The most recent report is for the 2018-2019 School Year.
+The most recent report is for the 2021-2022 school year.

 English Language Learner Program Guide